 The Breakthrough Initiative consists of four new programmes totalling €10m that invest in specific strategic opportunities in the AI policy landscape to advance social justice.
 It supports bold, adventurous work and attracts new, savvy practitioners into the field:

-The programme will challenge the harmful impacts of AI on society and secure accountability for AI use by supporting the effective implementation and enforcement of legislation in Europe
+The programme supports public interest advocates to challenge the harmful impacts of AI on society and secure accountability for AI use by supporting the effective implementation and enforcement of legislation in Europe.

 The programme will put human rights at the heart of how AI is governed globally by building capacity and networks to leverage collective civil society power